Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Introduction

-In this paper, we concentrate on a specific type of uncertainty that relates to a specific type of customer behavior in contact centers.
-We term the behavior in question \emph{silent abandonment} (Sab).
-A Sab customer is a customer that leaves the system while waiting in the queue but gives no indication of doing so in real time (i.e., she does not close the chat window/application when abandoning).
+We concentrate on a specific type of uncertainty relating to a specific type of customer behavior in contact centers: \emph{silent abandonment} (Sab).
+A Sab customer is one that leaves the system while waiting in the queue but gives no real-time indication of doing so (i.e., they do not close the chat window or application when abandoning).
 Therefore, when an agent becomes available, the (abandoning) customer is assigned to that agent.
-Only after all of the agent's inquiries go unanswered for some time does the agent (or system) realize that the customer has abandoned the queue without notifying the system and the agent (or system) closes the chat.
+Only after the agent's inquiries go unanswered for some time does the agent (or system) realize that the customer has abandoned the queue without notifying the system, and the agent (or system) closes the conversation.
 We find that this situation creates two problems of {\bf information uncertainty}: (a) \textit{missing data}: the system may not be aware (even in retrospect) whether a customer silently abandoned the queue or was served.
-Most companies assume the latter, thereby biasing quality measurements (for a detailed definition of the concept of missing data see \citealt{little2002statistical}); and (b) \textit{censored data}: the system may be aware that the customer silently abandoned the queue but it does not know exactly when, thereby censoring the data on customer patience (for a discussion of censored data see \citealt{smith_2002}).
-In addition, Sab customers create two operational problems of {\bf agent efficiency}: (a) \textit{idleness}: the agent waits for inquiries from a customer that is no longer there; and (b) \textit{wasted work}: the agent tries to solve problems that have already been solved by the customer herself or by another agent (such as when the customer writes an inquiry before entering the queue and then abandons the queue and uses a different channel of communication such as a phone call), thereby, creating confusion, frustration, and wasted effort.
+To the best of our knowledge, all companies assume the latter, thereby biasing quality measurements (for a detailed definition of the concept of missing data, see \citealt{little2002statistical}); and (b) \textit{censored data}: the system may be aware that the customer silently abandoned the queue but it does not know exactly when, thereby censoring the data on customer patience (for a discussion of censored data, see \citealt{smith_2002}).
+In addition, Sab customers create two operational problems of {\bf agent efficiency}: (a) \textit{idleness}: the agent waits for inquiries from a customer that is no longer there; and (b) \textit{wasted work}: the agent tries to solve problems that have already been solved by the customer themself or by another agent (e.g., when the customer writes an inquiry while waiting in the queue and then abandons the queue and uses a different channel of communication such as a phone call), thereby creating confusion, frustration, and wasted effort.
 We note that silent abandonment is more likely to happen when the system is overloaded with customers and waits are long.
-During such periods a significant number of the agents are likely to be either idle or ``busy" with abandoning customers, wasting critically needed capacity.
-Moreover, during these times, the Sab customers are taking the places of customers that want service and are actually waiting in the queue.
+During such periods, a significant number of agents are likely to be either idle or ``busy" with abandoning customers, wasting critically needed capacity.
+Moreover, the Sab customers are taking the places of customers that want service and are actually waiting in the queue.
 Finally, we note that silent abandonment results in inaccurate measurements of queue length.
-Therefore, any algorithm that uses that information (e.g., for delay announcement; see \citealt{Armony2008,Ibrahim2009}) would need to be adjusted to allow for silent abandonment.
+Therefore, any algorithm that uses that information (e.g., for delay announcements; see \citealt{ibrahim2018sharing}) would need to be adjusted to allow for silent abandonment.